Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 When will more people become eligible to receive their booster shots?

 It's unclear.
-The CDC has not released a timeline for when more people — like those between the ages of 12 and 17 — will become eligible for booster shots.
+The CDC has not released a timeline for when more people — like those younger than 16 — will become eligible for booster shots.

 Will there be enough booster shots for everybody who wants one?

 Neuman and Rai said vaccine availability at this moment isn’t necessarily something to worry about.

 “We're in a weird situation where there's a vaccine surplus, and yet we're under-vaccinated,” Neuman said.